 - The address can be a foreign address.
 (It will almost certainly be the same address you used on Form SS-4.)

-- The address should be somewhere the IRS can send written notifications to someone affiliated with the LLC.
+- The address should be somewhere the IRS can send notices to the responsible party, a nominee or someone affiliated with the LLC.

 - You must also provide a description of the LLC’s business activity and corresponding code.
 (You can find those in the instructions for Form 1120.)